jaysa68/mkdocs-berkeleyfee/docs/index.md

+---
-# Overall Cost of Attendance
+title: "Overall Cost of Attendance"
+---

 Note that these charts depict fees **per semester** for the academic year 2025-26.